elixir-git/xgit/lib/xgit/README.md

-A **typical end-user developer** will typically construct an instance of `Xgit.Repository.OnDisk` (or some other module that implements a different storage architecture as described next) and then use the modules in the `api` folder to inspect and modify the repository.
+A **typical end-user developer** will typically construct an instance of `Xgit.Repository.OnDisk` (or some other module that implements a different storage architecture as described next) and then use the functions in `Xgit.Repository` to inspect and modify the repository.
 (These modules are agnostic with regard to storage architecture to the maximum extent possible.)